hjson/hjson/README.md

     This is so much better.
     '''

-  # You can still use standard JSON
+  # or go with standard JSON
   favNumbers: [ 1, 2, 3, 6, 42 ]
 }
 ```